ieee-vgtc/ldav.org/_pages/call-for-posters.md

 ### Poster 2-Page Abstract Submission Instructions:

-Submitted abstracts may not exceed the maximum of two pages in length.
+Submitted abstracts may not exceed the maximum of two pages in length including references.
 The abstract should be formatted according to guidelines available on the IEEE VGTC Website.

 ### Poster 2-Page Abstract Submission Site:

-Go to the [submission site](https://precisionconference.com/~vgtc), log in, go to 'new submissions', and select 'LDAV 2017 Posters’.
+Go to the [submission site](https://new.precisionconference.com/~vgtc), log in, go to 'Submissions', and select
+* Society: 'VGTC'
+* Conference: 'LDAV 2018'
+* Track: "'DAV 2018 Posters'.

 ### Layout and Dimensions of the Posters:

-The dimensions of the posters should not exceed the A0 space (841mm x 1189mm or 33.1" x 46.8").
+The dimensions of the posters should not exceed the A0 *portrait* space (841mm x 1189mm or 33.1" x 46.8").
 The poster authors can determine the layout by themselves, but please be sure to follow the dimensions described above.